Informasjonsforvaltning/architecture-documentation/README.md

 # System Architecture Documentation

-The purpose of this repository is to ensure a shared understanding of the system architecture behind [**data.norge.no**](https://data.norge.no/en) — a national data catalog designed to support the sharing and discovery of public sector data in Norway — as well as adjacent or supporting systems.
+The purpose of this repository is to ensure a shared understanding of the system architecture behind [**data.norge.no**](https://data.norge.no/en) — a national data catalog designed to support the sharing and discovery of public sector data in Norway — as well as supporting systems.

 And secondly to make collaboration easier, enable version control, and ensure the architecture documentation remains up-to-date.